-You need to be INTIMATELY familiar with it.
+You need to be intimately familiar with it.
 So much so you can put it on and be ready to go within about 30-60 seconds.
 And even more so, that you can do it in the dark (you get longer in that situation).
-A key reason for this is when you’re team are wet.
-When they are waiting to go back up the pitch they are getting colder and colder so you need to be on rope and up it FAST.
-Having said that, fast is NOT necassarily going nuts and wearing yourself out in 10 seconds – fast is having good steady smooth and efficient technique.
+A key reason for this is when your team are wet.
+When they are waiting to go back up the pitch, they are getting colder and colder so you need to be on rope and up it fast.
+Having said that, fast is NOT necessarily going nuts and wearing yourself out in 10 seconds – fast is having good steady smooth and efficient technique.
 The efficiency means how much rope you pass through you with each ‘step’ up you do on the frog system.
-If you are a 6 foot tall male, getting about a foot of ascension per prussik is pretty good.
+If you are a 6-foot-tall male, getting about a foot of ascension per prussik is pretty good.
 Shorter people will get less.
-And if your gear is not configured correctly (and i’m talking inches) then you will lose efficiency.
+And if your gear is not configured correctly (and I’m talking inches) then you will lose efficiency.

 A close call of the author – A shameful story for you!

-HERE’S A STORY FOR YOU – I’ve had a couple of close calls and become VERY stuck in non training situations over the 8 or so years i’ve been doing SRT (i caved for a few years before I started SRT, as I recommend everyone to do) – the most stupid thing i’ve done was in a relatively newly found cave (By the VLCT) called Junior Berger (a play on words due to another cave nearby being very similar called Baby Berger, named after the first ever cave that was over a kilometre deep in France)..
-Anyway the error was not screwing up the little maillon that connects my hand ascender to the rope attached to the central (most crucical centre point) D shaped Mailon, to which EVERYTHING is attached.
+I’ve had a couple of close calls and become very stuck in non-training situations over years I’ve been doing SRT (I caved for a few years before I started SRT, as I recommend everyone to do) – the most stupid thing I’ve done was in a relatively newly found cave (By the VLCT) called Junior Berger (a play on words due to another cave nearby being very similar called Baby Berger, named after the first ever cave that was over a kilometre deep in France).
+Anyway, the error was not screwing up the little mailon that connects my hand ascender to the rope attached to the central (most crucial centre point) D shaped mailon, to which everything is attached.

-The point of weakness and risk was that on that pitch I crossed one rebelay, which was on a fairly slim piece of column which didn’t look overly strong, so at one point all my weight was on that un-screwed up maillon.
-Because I am a safe caver I had clipped in my long saftey rope onto the rebelay – BUT the rebelay was not overly strong.
-If the mailon had failed i wouln’t have fallen all the way, just fallen onto the rebelay, but if that weak looking rebelay had then also failed due to the shock load i would have fallen another metre or two potentially injuring myself, and shock loading the anchor(s) above.
-And ultimately if the rigging at the pitch head was faulty then the whole system could fail and i would have plumited the 30metre pitch to my doom.
+The point of weakness and risk was that on that pitch I crossed one rebelay, which was on a fairly slim piece of column which didn’t look overly strong, so at one point all my weight was on that un-screwed up mailon.
+Because I am a safe caver I had clipped in my long safety rope onto the rebelay – but the rebelay was not overly strong.
+If the mailon had failed I wouldn’t have fallen all the way, just fallen onto the rebelay, but if that weak looking rebelay had then also failed due to the shock load I would have fallen another metre or two potentially injuring myself, and shock loading the anchor(s) above.
+And ultimately if the rigging at the pitch head was faulty then the whole system could fail and I would have plummeted the 30metre pitch to my doom.
 Unlikely but possible.

-Unaware of any of this, When I got to the top of the pitch and sat down to get my breath back, happy with my progress and the speed at which i got up, the rope suddenly fell off the hand ascender.
+Unaware of any of this, When I got to the top of the pitch and sat down to get my breath back, happy with my progress and the speed at which I got up, the rope suddenly fell off the hand ascender.
 I looked in horror at the ascender, still in my hand, and at the rope sitting limp on the floor of the pitch head.
-I could’nt grasp the shock of what I had done.
-Then I looked at the maillon, which had gone from its normal oval shape to an L shape – the ONLY thing holding that rope on was the tiny bit of the threading of the maillon that is half a milimetre or so high.
+I couldn’t grasp the shock of what I had done.
+Then I looked at the mailon, which had gone from its normal oval shape to an L shape – the only thing holding that rope on was the tiny bit of the threading of the mailon that is half a millimetre or so high.
 It was stretched to the maximum and on the absolute VERGE of failing.
 The rebelay was near the top too, so not only was a potential fall more dangerous (more shock load falling on a short rope), and it must have been so close to failure as I put all my weight on it crossing the rebelay.

-I called out (shakely) that i was off rope and sat there in shock.
-I silently and without a word, mentally cursing myself, and a few minutes later showed the next caver (Peter Freeman from memory) the mangled maillon.
+I called out (shakely) that I was off rope and sat there in shock.
+I silently and without a word, mentally cursing myself, and a few minutes later showed the next caver (Peter Freeman from memory) the mangled mailon.
 It took him about 5 seconds to grasp the situation, then he started laughing.
 He called me silly.
-I said i was quitting caving.
-His response was, ‘Tom, you couldn’t quite caving even if you wanted to’.
-Haha!
-I did a LOT more SRT after that day.
+I said I was quitting caving.
 Funnily enough we had another near miss in the same cave, which Doug Henry and myself now think is cursed.
-Good pitch though, and the nice thing is the pitch head is just inside the entrance so you don’t have to cave with rope and SRT gear on (a real pain in the ass!).
-If you ever do Junior Berger, about half way down the wide part of the pitch, look directly across about 10 metres away and you’ll see a tape attached to a little column.
-If you can guess how we got it there i’ll give you a special ‘Under-Victoria’ prize.
+Good pitch though, and the nice thing is the pitch head is just inside the entrance, so you don’t have to cave with rope and SRT gear on (a real pain in the ass!).
+If you ever do Junior Berger, about halfway down the wide part of the pitch, look directly across about 10 metres away and you’ll see a tape attached to a little column.
+If you can guess how we got it there I’ll give you a special ‘Under-Victoria’ prize.